 At the time of writing, there are 91 universities offering dance degrees in the UK.
-Dance can be studied at undergraduate level, master level or PhD.
+Dance can be studied at the undergraduate level, master level or Ph.D.
 These courses usually include practical elements as well as theoretical elements.

-Independent dancers run courses in community centres, village halls, gyms and other venues that they usually rent out and use as a venue to offer classes independently from any institution.
+Independent dancers run courses in community centers, village halls, gyms, and other venues that they usually rent out and use as a venue to offer classes independently from any institution.